ChetanXpro/event-pilot/README.md

 - /monitor-service: A service to monitor the events from different services
 - /kafka-admin: A service to start kafka server and create topics for monitoring
-- admin-dashboard: A reactjs admin dashbaord with a chart
+- /admin-dashboard: A reactjs admin dashbaord with a chart